niuers/Distributed-System-Design-Review/Transactions.md

 4. Atomicity, isolation, and durability are properties of the database, whereas consistency (in the ACID sense) is a property of the application.

 ### Isolation
-1. if read/write are accessing the same database records, you can run into concurrency problems (race conditions)
+1. If read/write are accessing the same database records, you can run into concurrency problems (race conditions)
 2. Isolation in the sense of ACID means that concurrently executing transactions are isolated from each other: they cannot step on each other’s toes.
-3. The classic database textbooks formalize isolation as serializability, which means that each transaction can pretend that it is the only transaction running on the entire database.
-The database ensures that when the transactions have committed, the result is the same as if they had run serially (one after another), even though in reality they may have run con‐currently.
+3. The classic database textbooks formalize isolation as *serializability*, which means that each transaction can pretend that it is the only transaction running on the entire database.
+The database ensures that when the transactions have committed, the result is the same as if they had run serially (one after another), even though in reality they may have run concurrently.
 1. However, in practice, serializable isolation is rarely used, because it carries a performance penalty.
 2. Concurrently running transactions shouldn’t interfere with each other.
 For example, if one transaction makes several writes, then another transaction should see either all or none of those writes, but not some subset.